Sartaj Aziz: Post nationalizations

 Aziz did not join the government of Zulfikar Ali Bhutto but was hostile towards the issue of nationalisation.
-Aziz criticised Bhutto for intensifying the government control of the privatised mega-corporations, citing that "Bhutto’s nationalization failed to make up for the "mismatch" between economic reality and policy formulation".
-In protest, Aziz departed from Pakistan in 1971, joining the United Nations Food and Agriculture Organization which he remained until 1975, and later joined the staff of the International Fund for Agricultural Development in 1978.
+Aziz criticised Bhutto for intensifying the government control of the privatised mega-corporations, citing that "Bhutto's nationalization failed to make up for the "mismatch" between economic reality and policy formulation".

-In 1984, Aziz joined the Military Government of President and Chief of Army Staff General Zia-ul-Haq as Minister of state for Food, Agriculture and Cooperatives.
+In 1984, Aziz joined the Military Government of President and Chief of Army Staff General Zia-ul-Haq as Minister of State for Food, Agriculture and Cooperatives.
 He was elected to the Senate of Pakistan from Khyber Pakhtunkhwa in 1985 elections and again in 1993 parliamentary elections.
 From 1988 to 1994, he served as senator from the capital territory of Islamabad in 1988.
 Having joined the Pakistan Muslim League (N), Aziz was appointed the minister of finance, planning and economic affairs in the first Nawaz Sharif ministry from 1990 to 1993.
 In 1993, he was appointed the secretary general of the party.
-Aziz was the proponent of privatisation of the major government-owned state corporations of Pakistan, and as Treasure minister, Aziz played a pivotal role in privatising the economy of Pakistan.